sebs-code/corpus/README.md

-# Algorithms & Data Structures
+# Corpus

-This repo contains various famous algorithms and data structures implemented in Python.
-It was created as a learning tool and intended to be used for as a future reference.
+This repo contains various reference notes, cheat sheets and code snippets that I find handy to have around.